dbmi-bgm/granite/README.md

     chrM_del: array(bool)

 *note*: hdf5 keys are built as the chromosome name based on reference (e.g. chr1) plus the suffix specifying whether the array represents SNVs (_snv), insertions (_ins) or deletions (_del).

+### Pedigree in JSON format
+When the program requires pedigree information, the expected format is as follow:

+    [
+      {
+        "individual": "NA12877",
+        "sample_name": "NA12877_sample",
+        "gender": "M",
+        "parents": []
+      },
+      {
+        "individual": "NA12878",
+        "sample_name": "NA12878_sample",
+        "gender": "F",
+        "parents": []
+      },
+      {
+        "individual": "NA12879",
+        "sample_name": "NA12879_sample",
+        "gender": "F",
+        "parents": ["NA12878", "NA12877"]
+      }
+    ]

+where `individual` is the unique identifier for member inside the pedigree, `sample_name` is the corresponding sample ID in VCF file, and `parents` is the list of unique identifiers for member parents if any.

 &nbsp;
 ## Tools